 For example, the share of the US population aged 65 is set to increase from 12 percent to nearly 21 percent by 2050, with this crop of pensioners living longer and demanding more medical care than ever before.

 According to generational economists, who study the way one generation’s decisions can impinge on the next, the costs of welfare in the coming years –tied to the shrinking size of the working population, means that the US is by most definitions heading for outright bankruptcy.
 Similar predictions could be made of Japan, where 21 percent of the population is already over 65, projected to rise to equal the working population by 2044.

 To get out of this impending economic quagmire, one of the most practical solutions being proffered is to allow immigrants to come and work in the country, notably being adopted in the above-listed countries.
 This would increase the size of the workforce, coupled with the fact that many immigrant workers would retire to their home countries without claiming the state pension.

 That solution creates a symbiotic relationship with many countries of the world, with Nigeria in focus.
 As an increasing number of Nigerian professionals migrate to such affluent countries, remittances to the home country continue to swell.

 Nigerians living abroad currently remit about $25 billion home every year, and the amount is expected to reach $35 billion over the next five years.

-Without a doubt, Nigeria’s increasing youth population, with entrepreneurial spirit and so much zest to succeed will continue to fill in the labour gap of the West’s aging population.
+Without a doubt, Nigeria’s increasing youth population, with an entrepreneurial spirit and so much zest to succeed will continue to fill in the labor gap of the West’s aging population.
 In so doing, remittances to the home nation will continue to grow, oiling a symbiotic lasting relationship.